-The three options were proposed to the Iraqi President, Barham Salih, when he meet with a number of Kaka’i figures at the presidential palace in Baghdad.
+The three options were proposed to the Iraqi President Barham Salih, when he met with a number of Kaka’i figures at the presidential palace in Baghdad.

-The meeting resulted from the attacks on the Kaka’i minority in the districts of Daquq, Kirkuk and Khanaqin, Diyala.
-Since the outbreak of the coronavirus three months ago, members of Kaka'i minority have been killed and faced threats as well as their agricultural farms have been burned.
+The meeting took place due to numerous attacks on the Kaka’i minority in Kirkuk’s district Daquq and Khanaqin district in Diyala.
+Since the outbreak of the Coronavirus three months ago, many members of the Kaka'i minority have been killed, faced threats, and their crops set on fire.

-Besides the option to evacuate their villages, they have proposed two other options to the Iraqi president, which are “forming a force from the Kaka’i members or deploying the presidential guards to the Kaka’i areas until the security situation restores,” Goran said.
+Beside the option to evacuate their villages, they have proposed two other options to the president, namely “establishing a force consisting of members of the Kaka’i community, or deploying the presidential guards to the Kaka’i areas until security is restored,” Goran said.

-The insurgent attacks on the Kaka’i members in the disputed areas have surged with the outbreak of the novel coronavirus the security forces are mandated to impose a curfew to contain the spread of the virus.
+The insurgent attacks on the Kaka’is in the disputed areas have surged with the outbreak of the novel Corona virus.
+Security forces are mandated to impose a curfew to contain the spread of the virus.
 The curfew has been announced since mid-March.

-Since the outbreak of the virus, 15 Kaka’i persons were killed in Daquq and Khanaqin and another eight have been injured, according to a data of the Kaka’i people in Sulaimaniyah and Halabja.
+Since the outbreak of the virus, 15 members of the Kaka’i community were killed, and eight have been injured in Daquq and Khanaqin, according to numbers recorded by Kaka’is in Sulaimaniya and Halabja.

-The Kaka’i minority in Sulaimaniyah and Halabja issued a statement in which, they say that, “great damages have been done to the Kaka’i people in Daquq and Khanaqin, including burning their farms and destroying the irrigation system of their farms.”
+The Kaka’i community in Sulaimaniya and Halabja issued a statement in which they say that “great damage has been inflicted on the Kaka’is in Daquq and Khanaqin, including burning their farms and destroying the irrigation system of their farms.”

-“If the ethnic cleansing of the Kaka’i is not prevented, they will face a massacre,” the statement mentions.
+“If the targeting of the Kaka’i is not prevented, they will face a massacre,” the statement mentions.

-Goran claimed that, “the geography of the Kaka’i villages is at the confrontation line between the extremist groups and the security forces.
-Majority of the villages are located in the disputed areas, whose ownership is not determined in accordance with the constitution, which is one of the reasons for the attacks.”
+Goran added that “the geography of the Kaka’i villages is at the confrontation line between the extremist groups and the security forces.
+Majority of the villages are located in the disputed areas, the fate of which is still not determined in accordance with the constitution, which makes the attacks possible.”

-“Because our villages are in the disputed areas, then the Iraqi forces and the Kurdish force can be present there based on the article 140 of the constitution.
-That is important for us as cooperation will increase and we will be protected better.”
+“Since our villages are located in the disputed areas, both the Iraqi forces and the Peshmerga forces could be stationed there based on Article 140 of the constitution.
+That is better for us as cooperation will increase and we will be better protected.”

-Two sources close to the Iraqi president told KirkukNow that the Barham Salih and Prime Minister, Mustafa al-Kdhimi are attempting to find a solution for the concerns of the Kaka’i minority and will arrange a meeting for it soon.
+Two sources close to the Iraqi president told KirkukNow that President Barham Salih and Prime Minister Mustafa al-Kadhimi are attempting to find a solution for the issues the Kaka’i community face and that they will soon meet to discuss the matter.

 Press conference of the Kaka’i minority in Sulaimaniyah and Halabja against the attacks on the Kaka’i people in the disputed towns of Daquq and Khanaqin on June 18.

-One of the sources, who preferred to remain anonymous, said that, “deploying presidential guards to the areas is hard and forming a Kaka’i force is not in the authority of the president, so he and Kadhimi think of another solution.”
+One of the sources, who preferred to remain anonymous, said that “deploying presidential guards to the areas is hard and forming a Kaka’i force is beyond the authority of the president, so he and Kadhimi are looking for other solutions.”

-Gorran further added that, “the Iraqi president has precise information on the area and said that he will discuss the situation with the prime minister and will try to find a solution.”
+Goran further added that “the Iraqi president has comprehensive knowledge on the area and said that he will discuss the situation with the prime minister to try finding a solution.”

-“The Iraqi president said that Kaka’i minority is an integral part of Iraq and should not be sidelined.”
+“The Iraqi president said that the Kaka'is are an integral part of Iraq and should not be ignored.”

-In their statement, the called for a certain mechanism to protect the Kaka’i minority in Daquq and Khanaqin, for which they hold the federal and regional governments accountable.
+The statement calls for a certain mechanism to protect the Kaka’i community in Daquq and Khanaqin, and they hold the federal and regional governments accountable for their protection.

 Kaka’i figures meeting with the Iraqi president, Barham Salih on June 21

-They also called upon the Global Coalition Against Daesh and the human rights organizations to play their roles in their protection.
+It also urges the Global Coalition to Defeat Daesh/ISIS and human rights organizations to play their roles in their protection.

-Kaka’i minority has now built their hopes on the promises of the Iraqi president and count every second to hear a decision that would save their lives and the source of their income.
+The Kaka'is have now put their hopes in the promises of the Iraqi president and eagerly await a decision that would lead to the protection of their lives and livelihood.

-However, Zyad Sheikh Fahad, head of one of the Kaka’i tribes in Daquq, said that, “before the outbreak of coronavirus, we informed the Iraqi president about the threats and they formed a military committee to investigate, but it resulted in nothing.”
+However, Zyad Sheikh Fahad, chief of one of the Kaka’i tribes in Daquq, said: “Before the Coronavirus outbreak, we informed the Iraqi president about the threats, and they formed a military committee to investigate, but it resulted in nothing.”

-“Before COVID-19, we were targeted in few areas, but we are currently targeted in many areas and the attacks have surged.”
+“Before the Coronavirus, we were targeted in a few areas, but we are currently targeted in many areas, and the number of the attacks has surged.”